threedworld-mit/tdw/Documentation/api/command_api.md

 ## **`send_dynamic_robots`**

-Send dynamic robot data for each robot in the send.
+Send dynamic robot data for each robot in the scene.

 - <font style="color:green">**Sends data**: This command instructs the build to send output data.</font>